Monday, December 23, 2024

 Subscriber A (last name hidden, but the case is real), arriving at a rural house in winter, found a piece of paper in the gate (see add.
 1) - the spine of a shutdown order and cut electrical wires.
 The debt was indicated on the counterfoil - 96,084 UAH and the date - 01/22/2020.
 Needless to say, he did not receive any warnings about the debt or about a possible shutdown, although this is provided for by the Rules of the retail electricity market established by NEURC.
 The subscriber caused a scandal, and the power supply was restored, but the debt did not disappear; moreover, it grew!

 The payment slip as of January 31, 2020 (see add.
-2) indicated a debt of 102,427 UAH - in a few days (without wires!) another 6 thousand UAH miraculously “ran up.”
+2) indicated a debt of 102,427 UAH - within a few days (without wires!) another 6 thousand UAH miraculously “ran up.”
 However, these are not all miracles; on the screenshot from the website of the supplier PrJSC Kyivoblenergo (see add.
-3) it was then highlighted that in January of the previous year 2019, subscriber A consumed 19 thousand kWh, in February - 18 thousand kW -h, and in March – more than 7 thousand kWh.
+3) it was then highlighted that in January of the previous 2019, subscriber A consumed 19 thousand kWh, in February - 18 thousand kW -h, and in March - more than 7 thousand kWh.
 This directly contradicted the laws of physics known from school - the meter simply cannot increase such indicators even with round-the-clock maximum consumption.

 Subscriber A contacted DTEK Kyiv Regional Electric Grids to check the meter, maybe it was faulty, but it turned out to be working.
 Then the subscriber wrote a statement to DTEK with a request to cancel these fantastic indicators, and he agreed to pay off the rest.
 The application was considered by a special commission consisting of representatives of NEURC, State Energy Supervision and other specialists.
 On the day of the meeting, electricity consumption indicators on the website of the “Kyiv Regional Energy Supply Company” (KOEC) disappeared, and the commission recorded in its minutes (see add.
 4) quite “decent” indicators: for January - 536 kWh, for February - 425 kWh, but for March - an “indecent” 51,904 kWh!
 A very respected and highly qualified commission decided that everything was correct.
 In other words, the counter can count up, if not 19 thousand, then 51.9 thousand.